Lambda Literary Awards: Bisexual community and Bi Any Other Name

 In 1992, despite requests from the bisexual community for a more appropriate and inclusive category, the groundbreaking bisexual anthology Bi Any Other Name: Bisexual People Speak Out by Loraine Hutchins and Lani Kaʻahumanu was forced to compete, and lost, in the category "Lesbian Anthology".
 Additionally, in 2005, Directed by Desire: Collected Poems, a posthumous collection of the bisexual Jamaican-American writer June Jordan's work, competed (and won) in the category "Lesbian Poetry".

 Led by BiNet USA, and assisted by other bisexual organizations including the American Institute of Bisexuality, BiPOL, and Bialogue, the bisexual community launched a multi-year struggle that eventually culminated in 2006 with the addition of a Bisexual category.
+Sheela Lambert was one of these activists: when the Bisexual category grew, then shrank, by 2012, Lambert launched the Bisexual Book Awards to offer more opportunities for the recognition of bisexual literature.

 Transgender community and The Man Who Would Be Queen

 In 2004, the book The Man Who Would Be Queen: The Science of Gender-Bending and Transsexualism by the highly controversial researcher J. Michael Bailey was announced as a finalist in the Transgender category of the 2003 Awards.

 Transgender people immediately protested the nomination and gathered thousands of petition signatures in opposition within a few days.
 After the petition, the Foundation's judges examined the book more closely, decided that they considered it transphobic and removed it from their list of finalists.
 Within a year the executive director who had initially approved of the book's inclusion resigned.
-Executive director Charles Flowers later stated that "the Bailey incident revealed flaws in our awards nomination process, which I have completely overhauled since becoming the foundation’s executive director in January 2006."
+Executive director Charles Flowers later stated that "the Bailey incident revealed flaws in our awards nomination process, which I have completely overhauled since becoming the foundation's executive director in January 2006."